Edith Monteiro Veiga

 In 1995, she moved to the US, making her home in Brockton.
 She helped raise her grandchildren, great-grands, and continued supporting others who all affectionately call her “Vovo” until today.
 With a big heart, she was also known for her sense of humor.
 She would be quick to tell you “Cala boca!” especially if you interrupted her watching her "Novelas" between 7–10 p.m. weeknights.

-She loved to travel, visit loved ones, attend family parties and cultural/ church events like Festa S. Joao.
+She loved to travel, visit loved ones, attend family parties and cultural/ church events like Festa S. Antonio.
 She was a devoted member of St. Edith Stein, loved by the priests for whom she prayed and whom she considered friends.
-The daughter of the late Maria das Dores Fontes & Jose do Carmo Monteiro, she was the sister of Lino do Carmo Fontes Monteiro, Antonia Monteiro, and the late Aurelia (Inglesa) Monteiro Fontes, the late Antero Monteiro and Delfina de Andrade Gomes.
+The daughter of the late Maria das Dores Fontes & Jose do Carmo Monteiro, she was the sister of Lino do Carmo Fontes Monteiro, Antonia Monteiro, the late Aurelia (Inglesa) Monteiro Fontes, the late Antero Monteiro and the late Delfina de Andrade Gomes.

 She leaves behind dozens of nieces and nephews.
-She leaves behind 9 living children: Alexandre Veiga of Fogo, Cabo Verde, Tadeo “Bobby” Veiga, Jose “Ze Antonio” Veiga, Any Veia, Manuel “Nholy/ Emanuel” Veiga, Antonio “Cristianinho” Veiga, Celeste “Leti” Veiga, Carlos “Calu” Veiga, and Luis “Lelau” Veiga, about 50 grandchildren and 27 great-grandchildren; and many more who also consider her close family.
+She leaves behind 9 living children: Alexandre Veiga, Tadeo “Bobby” Veiga, Jose “Ze Antonio” Veiga, Any Veia, Manuel “Nholy/ Emanuel” Veiga, Antonio “Cristianinho” Veiga, Celeste “Leti” Veiga, Carlos “Calu” Veiga, and Luis “Lelau” Veiga, about 50 grandchildren and 27 great-grandchildren; and many more who also consider her close family.

 Her rich legacy will continue to live on through her family, and in all those who have been touched by her generosity, wisdom and kindness.